microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots.md

  5 The Rule would point to the View's recType, allow Execute operation, with the Requestor Organization set to &

 ## 2. What's next?
-You have now access to decoded IoT data through the Microshare API.
+You have now access to decoded IoT data through the Microshare® API.
 This allows you to build whatever view you want with your favorite tools: web Apps, mobile Apps, Dashboards, etc. Unleash the data, and let your imagination go wild!